Update 9th January, 2019

 The point is – you need to put a lot of effort into creating something extremely valuable before building any links.

-That boils down to what Mr Dean calls “excruciating detail”.
+That boils down to “excruciating detail”.

 Here is what I did with our travel guide:

 Scroll down for the detailed overview of these steps! (my link building approach is also right below) 😉

 I pulled together all other travel guides and basically stole their ideas.

 On top of that I had Picasso’s approval:

 I then arranged all the topics in a logical order (e.g. visa info comes before things to check out and clothing recommendations.

 Step #2: Additional Research

 I used additional tools to see what people are asking about, as well as something all the previous guides could miss.